-Because our society presents continuing challenges to values, students are encouraged to cultivate respect for other individuals and cultures, and to enhance their own moral sensitivity, personal creativity, and emotional stability.
-Limestone's programs and practices strive to exemplify compassion, civility, and a sense of justice.
+Because our society presents continuing challenges to values, students are encouraged to cultivate respect for other individuals and cultures.
+Limestone College is a diverse community of women and men of different races, religions, geographic origins, socioeconomic backgrounds, personal characteristics, and interests.
+It aspires to be a community of learners that is harmonious in its differences, just and compassionate in its transactions, and steadfast in its commitment to an educational program of the highest quality.
 The College respects each student's religious liberty and provides an environment consistent with the institution's non-denominational Christian heritage.